roybooker/Risky-Business/.ipynb_checkpoints/README-checkpoint.md

 # Unit-11---Risky-Business

-# Homework_10_A_Yen_for_the_Future

-## Mortgages, student and auto loans, and debt consolidation are just a few examples of credit and loans that people seek online.
+### Mortgages, student and auto loans, and debt consolidation are just a few examples of credit and loans that people seek online.
 Peer-to-peer lending services such as Loans Canada and Mogo let investors loan people money without using a bank.
 However, because investors always want to mitigate risk, a client has asked that you help them predict credit risk with machine learning techniques.

-## In this assignment you will build and evaluate several machine learning models to predict credit risk using data you'd typically see from peer-to-peer lending services.
-Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), so you will need to employ different techniques for training and evaluating models with imbalanced classes.
-You will use the imbalanced-learn and Scikit-learn libraries to build and evaluate models using the two following techniques: ##
+### I have used machine learning models to predict credit risk using data you'd typically see from peer-to-peer lending services.
+Credit risk is an inherently imbalanced classification problem, so I have employed different techniques for training and evaluating models with imbalanced classes.
+I have applied imbalanced-learn and Scikit-learn libraries to build and evaluate models using the Resampling ##

 --------